A good brand strategy positions you in your future customers’ minds and aligns the goalposts for your whole organization.

 Have you ever noticed that the worlds best brands don’t reposition every couple of years; they evolve in line with their brand strategy?

-Defining what’s at the core of your brand gives you the flexibility to remain coherent over time.
-By zooming in and out on specific topics while remaining on brand as the world changes around you.
-Brand strategy isn’t just imperative for why you are engaging customers but more importantly why you are doing it in the first place.
-A purpose driven brand strategy means all stakeholders both internal and external understand where they are going and why.
+Defining what’s at your brand’s core gives you the flexibility to remain coherent over time.
+By zooming in and out on specific topics while staying on-brand as the world changes around you.
+Brand strategy isn’t just imperative for why you are engaging customers but, more importantly, why you are doing it in the first place.
+A purpose-driven brand strategy means all internal and external stakeholders understand where they are going and why.

 Where do I start with developing a Brand Strategy?

-We call it a goal post alignment (GPA) will help us define your brand as it currently stands and serve as our starting point to bringing out brilliant in your brand.
-As the name suggests this is a work in progress and what we believe now might likely shift as we align your brand and build momentum moving forward.
+We call it a goal post alignment (GPA) that will help us define your brand as it currently stands and serve as our starting point to bringing out brilliant in your brand.
+As the name suggests, this is a work in progress, and what we believe now might likely shift as we align your brand and build momentum moving forward.

-Our aim is to communicate a strong, consistent message around the purpose of your company, helping you sell value and the intangibles that surround your products or services through a simple brand strategy.
+We aim to communicate a strong, consistent message around your company’s purpose, helping you sell value and the intangibles that surround your products or services through a simple brand strategy.

 What is the best type of Brand Strategy?

-The best brand strategy is, in essence, a simple one, we like to simplify your brand’s core into five concise statements.
+The best brand strategy is, in essence, a simple one; we like to simplify your brand’s core into five concise statements that everyone can understand.

 Consumers today desire a greater connection with your brand, your customers (and you!) want to be inspired.
-We are in the midst of a major change in how and why people connect with brands, we’re all seeking a higher sense of fulfillment from the products and services we use and this starts with your purpose.
+We are in the midst of a significant change in how and why people connect with brands, we’re all seeking a higher sense of fulfilment from the products and services we use, and this starts with your purpose.

 Brand values are critical in your brand strategy can seem like corporate mumble jumbo.
-Unfortunately, because they got spoilt by businesses who derived their values based on what they think consumers want to hear vs. what they actually believe.
-When this hasn’t worked theses brands have chopped and changed and ended up with values that meant nothing to anybody.
+Unfortunately, they got spoilt by businesses who derived their values based on what they think consumers want to hear vs. what they believe.
+When this hasn’t worked theses, brands have chopped and changed and ended up with values that meant nothing to anybody.

-Brands stand out by being clear about what they sell and who you sell it to.
-Typically, people don’t want to lose out on customers so they keep their positioning message vague and all-encompassing.
-When in fact, they need to exclude certain customers to position yourself as an expert with a certain group of customers it’s time to find a niche!
+Brands stand out by being clear about what they sell and who they sell it to.
+Typically, people don’t want to lose customers, so they keep their positioning message vague and all-encompassing.
+When they need to exclude specific customers from positioning themselves as an expert with a particular group of customers, it’s time to find a niche!

-Some call it a Tagline, others a Slogan, but that’s really just jargon for a promise your brand is making.
-A brand promise makes an emotional all-encompassing statement to customers, which must absolutely 100% authentic truth about what they will experience with your brand.
+Some call it a Tagline, others a Slogan, but that’s just jargon for a promise your brand is making.
+A brand promise makes an all-encompassing emotional statement to customers, which must be the 100% authentic truth about what they will experience with your brand.

 What are the benefits of a solid Brand Strategy?

-An effective and clearly defined brand strategy gives you a major edge in increasingly competitive markets.
+A practical and clearly defined brand strategy gives you a significant edge in increasingly competitive markets.

 The clearer your brand is attracts employees and customers to your brand.

-Most importantly, your brand strategy should foster retention for employees and hence lowers cost of training.
-Fosters repeat purchase recommendation and overall loyalty.
+Most importantly, your brand strategy should foster retention for employees and lower the cost of training.
+Fosters repeat purchase recommendations and overall loyalty.